Wellabe Logo

 2. Name a personalized theme

-Themed funerals rank among current funeral planning trends, and it makes sense since they take celebrating a loved one’s interests to another level.
+Themed funerals rank among current funeral planning trends, and it makes sense since they take celebrating interests to another level.
 Funeral party themes may encompass the person’s culture or heritage, a lifelong career, a hobby, a beloved entertainer, an annual vacation destination, or even a favorite holiday.
 You can keep it small and simply decorate the venue with personal items or go all-out and ask attendees to dress the part.
-For example, they can wear Hawaiian shirts to a beach party or dress as the deceased’s favorite Star Wars characters.
+For example, they can wear Hawaiian shirts to a beach party or dress as the person's favorite Star Wars characters.

 3. Choose memorable readings and music

-Some of the most meaningful moments of a life celebration revolve around readings, orations, and music that truly represent the deceased.
+Some of the most meaningful moments of a life celebration revolve around readings, orations, and music that truly represent the person.
 Readings may include favorite Bible verses or beloved poems.
 Talented speakers or close friends can share stories.
 The person’s favorite songs can be performed by a live band or a recorded playlist.

 4. Feature beloved activities

 Some celebration of life activities may relate to the theme or the music, such as dancing to a live band.
-But others may honor the deceased’s interests or be used as a way to say goodbye.
-For example, you can release butterflies or doves at the end of the life celebration or honor the deceased’s volunteer work by hosting a toy drive or accepting donations for a cause at the funeral party.
+But others may honor the person's interests or be used as a way to say goodbye.
+For example, you can release butterflies or doves at the end of the life celebration or honor the person's volunteer work by hosting a toy drive or accepting donations for a cause at the funeral party.

 5. Serve favorite foods or refreshments